 Professor Shikha Nangia earned her Bachelor of Science degree in Chemistry (Honors) from Hindu College, University of Delhi, India, in 1998, and her Master’s degree from Indian Institute of Technology, New Delhi (IITD), India, in 2000.
 She received her Ph.D. in Chemistry from the University of Minnesota, Twin Cities, in 2006 and completed her postdoctoral training (2006-2009) at Pennsylvania State University.
 In 2009, she joined Syracuse University as a Research Professor in the Department of Biomedical and Chemical Engineering.
 She started her independent research career as a tenure-track Assistant Professor in the Department of Biomedical and Chemical Engineering in 2012.
-In 2018, Dr. Nangia was promoted to Associate Professor.
+In 2023, Dr. Nangia was promoted to the rank of Professor.

 Research and Publications